neithere/argh/docs/index.rst

 * mark a function as a CLI command and specify its arguments before the parser is instantiated;
-* nesed commands made easy: no messing with subparsers (though they are of course used under the hood);
+* nested commands made easy: no messing with subparsers (though they are of course used under the hood);
+* infer command name from function name;
 * infer agrument type from the default value;
-* infer command name from function name;
+* infer argument action from the default value (for booleans);
 * add an alias root command ``help`` for the ``--help`` argument;
 * enable passing unwrapped arguments to certain functions instead of a :class:`argparse.Namespace` object.